NZMSA/2016-Module-2/5. Typescript/readme.md

 ```

-To review a reason why a build:
+To review a reason why a build may have failed:

-1. This would show up in the output window (which can be opened using Ctrl+Shift+U) and selecting Tasks in the output view dropdown.
+* This would show up in the output window (which can be opened using Ctrl+Shift+U) and selecting Tasks in the output view dropdown.
-2. You can click on the icon below to get a list of the problems and navigate to them.
+* You can click on the icon below to get a list of the problems and navigate to them.

 <PICTURE>